 Illegal drug means any drug which is not legally obtained; any drug which is legally obtainable but has not been obtained legally; any prescribed drug not being used for the prescribed purpose; any over the counter drug being used at a dosage level other than recommended by the manufacturer or being used for a purpose other than intended by the manufacturer.
 Also, drugs being used to replace an addictive substance that is not monitored and tapered by an approved program will be considered a prescribed drug not being used for the intended purpose and therefore will be considered an illegal substance.
-Examples include cannabis substances (marijuana), heroin, methamphetamine; phencyclidine (PCP), Suboxone and socalled designer drugs and look-a-like drugs.
+Examples include cannabis substances (marijuana), heroin, methamphetamine; phencyclidine (PCP), Suboxone, and so-called designer drugs and look-a-like drugs.

 Legal drug means any prescribed drug or over the counter drug that has been legally obtained and is being used for the purpose for which it is prescribed or manufactured.
-This includes drugs to replace an addictive substance that are being monitored and tapered by an approved program.